 Tip!
 Use toothpaste to clean your natural teeth, but do not use toothpaste on your dentures, as it can dull the shine.

 Dentures are our specialty.
-If you have any questions about dentures, or what your options are, please contact Smile Corp to set up a consultation.
-We’ll help you make an informed decision for your optimal oral health.
+If you have any questions about dentures, or what your options are, please contact Victor Minas to set up a COMPLIMENTARY consultation.
+He’ll help you make an informed decision for your optimal oral health.

-Make proper denture care part of your regular daily routine to maintain your best possible oral health.
+Make proper denture care part of your regular daily routine to maintain your best possible oral he